 California’s powerful and biodiverse landscape provides fertile habitat for expansion and exploration.
 Our roots run through numerous bioregions, especially Big Sur (Esselen land), Ojai (Chumash land), the Sierra Nevada Mountains (Paiute, Mono & Miwok land), and Yosemite (Ahwahneechee land).

 Wildtender draws upon many potent streams of wisdom, psychology, and healing.
-Our work weaves together nature connection, relational and awareness practice, creative exploration, regenerative land stewardship, agrarian and pan-ancestral traditions, and wilderness rites of passage.
+Our work weaves together nature connection, Spiritual Ecology, relational and awareness practice, creative exploration, regenerative land stewardship, agrarian and pan-ancestral traditions, and wilderness rites of passage.

 We are inspired by intersectional social and environmental justice and healing efforts, and hope to empower community leaders who are committed to transforming themselves, their communities and the Earth.

 We bow in gratitude to the many teachers and wisdom bearers who have directly informed our work and personal growth, including: